acceleratescience/acceleratescience.github.io/_resources/python-programming-for-science.md

 ---
 ### ACCELERATE SCIENCE WITH PYTHON AND PANDAS E-LEARNING MODULE

-**A new open e-learning module from Accelerate and Cambridge Spark offers training in Python programming for research challenges.**
+**An open e-learning module from Accelerate and Cambridge Spark offers training in Python programming for research challenges.**

 [REGISTER HERE](https://tinyurl.com/2p8zbdsb)